tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - who do you admire the most? why?
 - have you found it possible to forgive people who wronged you?
 - how will I know when to keep quiet and when to speak my mind?
+- what do you think has been your greatest achievement?
+- if you could go back and change one event in your life, what would it be and how would you change it?

 - what is something (an event) from your childhood that has affected you the most?